Laboratory for Molecular Nanotechnologies

 This will be articulated in an introductory part of lectures (typically 2h / week), which will be alternated to teaching activities in the laboratory (typically 4 h / week) in which the students will put into practice what they learned, also facing some of the difficulties inherent in carrying out an experiment.

-In the final part of the course, the students will form groups each of which will focus on a particular projects based on some of the techniques learned.
+In the final part of the course, the students will form groups each of which will focus on a particular project based on some of the techniques learned.

-The examination will then take place in oral form (weight 50%).
-It will be focused on the discussion of this report, on the results achieved (for example, on their meaning, as well as on the accuracy of certain determinations).
+The examination will then take place in oral form (weight 70%).
+It will be focused on the knowledge of the fundamental principles of all experimental techniques detailed in the course, and on the discussion of the final report, on the results achieved (for example, on their meaning, as well as on the accuracy of certain determinations).